-Tuition Adjustment Fees: Tuition Adjustment fees are collected in proportion to the number of semester credit hours for which a student registers.
+Tuition Adjustment Fees: Tuition adjustment fees are collected in proportion to the number of semester credit hours for which a student registers.
 These fees are used for the occupancy, services, use and/or availability of all or any health science center property, buildings, structures, activities, operations or other facilities.

-Student Service Fees: Student service fees are assessed in proportion to the number of semester credit hours for which a student registers to cover the cost of student services that directly involve or benefit students, including but not limited to, recreational activities, lecture series and student government.
+Student Service Fees: The fixed student service fee is used to cover the cost of student services that directly involve or benefit students, including but not limited to, recreational activities, lecture series, and student government.